Jaroncoder/web-technology-project/README.md

 To demonstrate how to:
 - Use image mapping in HTML (`<map>` and `<area>`)
 - Define multiple clickable shapes: `rect`, `circle`, and `poly`
-- Trigger popup boxes using simple JavaScript
-- Deploy a basic HTML site on GitHub Pages

 ---